A little about Capital Power

 Strong interpersonal skills, including consultation, negotiation, facilitation, risk communication and conflict resolution.
 Understanding of organizational change management and planning for successful transition from current to target methodology practices.

 Superior communication and collaborative skills to facilitate relationship building within and across teams.
 Social media savvy with understanding of online communications tools and tactics is an asset.

 Knowledge of cultural protocols with Indigenous communities.

 The ability to communicate in an or multiple Indigenous language(s) is an asset.

 Hybrid Office/Work from home position, with travel to meet and engage with Indigenous communities on a regular basis and engage with operational and development communities across North America as required.

-This position is open to both Edmonton and Calgary.
+This position is open to candidates in both Edmonton and Calgary.

 In order to be considered for this role you must be legally eligible to work in Canada.

 The successful candidate for this position will undergo an education verification, reference checks and criminal record check.